 Washing the Walls By Hand

-Some people prefer to wash their walls by hand and using a lightly damp cloth, step ladder, and whatever else they need.
+Some people prefer to wash their walls by hand, using a lightly damp cloth, a step ladder, and whatever else they need.
 However, I like to try to at least attach my microfiber cloth to something like an OXO Tub and Shower Scrubber for easier reach and maneuverability when in a pinch.